chanzuckerberg/idetik/README.md

 ## Release

-Currently, we maintain Idetik prerelease packages on npm: [@idetik/core-prerelease](https://www.npmjs.com/package/@idetik/core-prerelease?activeTab=readme) and [@idetik/react-prerelease](https://www.npmjs.com/package/@idetik/react-prerelease).
+Currently, we maintain the [@idetik/core-prerelease](https://www.npmjs.com/package/@idetik/core-prerelease?activeTab=readme) package on npm.

+**Note:** The React package ([@idetik/react-prerelease](https://www.npmjs.com/package/@idetik/react-prerelease)) has been moved to its own repository at https://github.com/chanzuckerberg/idetik-react.
+See that repository for React package release instructions.

 ### Pre-requirements

-First, you must have cloned this repository and must be able to build the core and react packages.
+First, you must have cloned this repository and must be able to build the core package.

 Second, you must be a member of the [idetik developer team](https://www.npmjs.com/settings/idetik/teams/team/developers/users) on NPM.